 TEMPLE – THE ART’N BE PART PROJECT

-This initiative was launched on the basis of an initial proposal and with the financial support of Fondation Sommer.
+This project is based on an initial proposal and with the financial support of Fondation Sommer.

 The Biergerbühn was one of the first projects supported by the Sommer Foundation between 2017 and 2019.
 Through this participatory project, the collective Independent Little Lies created a space where children and adolescents could discover and exercise their creativity by staging a play that reflected their worldview.
 During weekly workshops at Kulturfabrik Esch, conducted by theatre and dance teachers, actors, writers, and set designers, the young participants learned about various practices and techniques of the theatre arts, and became authors themselves.